NiklasDu/NiklasDu/README.md

 ---

-> „Code ist wie Humor.
-Wenn du es erklärst, ist es nicht mehr gut.“ – [Martin Fowler](https://martinfowler.com/)
+> “Code is like humor.
+When you have to explain it, it’s bad.” – [Martin Fowler](https://martinfowler.com/)